contaware/py-docs-notes/README.md

 t4 = tuple(iterable)
 ```

-- Python defines a tuple using commas, the parentheses can often be left out.
 - Use parentheses to avoid ambiguity with precedences.
 - Parentheses are required when passing a tuple as a function argument.
 - Parentheses are necessary to define the empty tuple: `()`